 HALS members: Our business meeting will take place bright and early Sunday morning, May 17th.
 If you will be at MLA this year, please join us from 7-8:55 in Hilton Austin, Sixth Floor, Room 617.
 Hope to see you there!

 After 6 years with AWHONN I have retired.
 This position is a wonderful opportunity to work part time with a terrific staff , make a difference in the lives of women and newborns, and receive generous benefits.
 AWHONN was named one of the Great Places to Work by Washingtonian magazine in 2013.

-The Association of Women’s Health, Obstetric and Neonatal Nurses (AWHONN), an innovative, dynamic professional nursing organization, seeks an experienced health sciences librarian to manage the association’s library, archives and permissions and to provide AWHONN staff, members, and the public with research services and resources that support AWHONN’s mission and goals.
-Strong knowledge and research skills in health sciences or related sector, exceptional communication and interpersonal skills, and a Master of Library Science degree are required.
+The Association of Women’s Health, Obstetric and Neonatal Nurses (AWHONN), an innovative, dynamic, professional nursing membership organization, seeks an experienced seasoned health sciences librarian to manage the association’s library, archives and to provide AWHONN staff, members, and the public with research services and resources that support AWHONN’s mission and goals.
+Strong knowledge and research skills in health sciences or related sector, exceptional communication and interpersonal skills, and a Master’s degree in library science are required.